 - Organi-K Cafe – amazing açai bowl range here.

-- Don Bonito Cafe – Small boutique hotel with amazing coffee & pancakes, just out of the centre of town.
+- Don Bonito Cafe – Small boutique hotel with amazing coffee and pancakes, just out of the centre of town.

 - Mary’s – one of the most popular dinner options for Mexican cuisine.
 We only ever had the guacamole and tacos because they were so good.